Facts About Our Work in Saint Lucia

 Gifts In Kind are an important component of Food For The Poor’s work in St. Lucia.
 The organization works with St. Lucia’s Archbishop’s House in assisting families in need.
 Food For The Poor also works closely with Caritas with the distribution of goods in St. Lucia.

-In 2017, Food For The Poor has shipped 72 tractor-trailer loads of aid to the Caribbean nation, including:
+In the first six months of 2018, Food For The Poor shipped 13 tractor-trailer loads of aid to the Caribbean nation, including:

 - Tillers for farming